czka/covid_toll_tool/README.md

 compared to COVID-19 mortality, for a given country and year, in the context of lockdown stringency, vaccinations count, virus testing, and the country's all-cause mortality in preceding years.

-## How to use this:
+## How to use this

-### Browse recent charts and datasets:
+### Browse charts and their datasets, updated once in few weeks:

 - To see all charts on a single page: Click on [CHARTS.md](CHARTS.md).

-- To see a single chart, or its source dataset:
+- To see a single chart, or its dataset:

   - Enter directory [covid_toll_ALL](covid_toll_ALL) which contains charts (in PNG format) and data (in CSV format) for countries which have had their data in both the